ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 A "Content-Length" part field, if provided, describes the length of the part body.
 (To describe the size of the entire target resource, see the Content-Range field.)

-If provided, it MUST exactly match the length of the range specified in the Content-Range field, and servers MUST error when the Content-Length mismatches the length of the range.
+If provided, it MUST exactly match the length of the range specified in the Content-Range field, and servers MUST error when the Content-Length mismatches the length of the range provided in Content-Range.

 ## The Content-Offset Field